mikewd-dev/product-preview-card-component-main/README.md

 ## Description
-This application updates in realtime as the user enters their card details in the fields.
-The application is responsive and was made using HTML, CSS and Bootstrap
+A webpage that is responsive and was made using HTML, CSS and Bootstrap